-Mr. Madison reminded Cong', that the commutation proposed was introduced as a compromise with those to whom the idea of pensions was obnoxious & observed that those whose scruples had been relieved by it had rendered it no less obnoxious than pensions by stigmatizing it with the name of a perpetuity. the public situation was truly deplorable.
+Mr. Madison reminded Cong^s, that the commutation proposed was introduced as a compromise with those to whom the idea of pensions was obnoxious & observed that those whose scruples had been relieved by it had rendered it no less obnoxious than pensions by stigmatizing it with the name of a perpetuity.
+He said the public situation was truly deplorable.
 If the payment of the capital of the public debts was suggested, it was said & truly said to be impossible; if funding them & paying the interest was proposed, it was exclaimed agst as establishing a dangerous moneied interest, as corrupting the public manners, as administering poison to our republican constitutions.
 He said he wished the revenue to be established to be such as would extinguish the capital as well as pay the interest within the shortest possible period; and was as much opposed to perpetuating the public burdens as any one.
-But that the discharge of them in some form or other was essential, and that the consequences predicted therefrom could in it somewhat by the creditors of her Citizens.
-In abatements she is also interested, and in a common mass essentially so.
-In the article of territory She would make an important sacrifice.
+But that the discharge of them in some form or other was essential, and that the consequences predicted therefrom could not be more heterogeneous to our republican character & constitutions, than a violation of the maxims of good faith and common honesty.
+It was agreed that the report for commuting 1⁄2 pay should lie on the table till to-morrow. in order to give an opportunity to the Delegates of Connecticut to make any proposition relative thereto which they should judge proper.